JP2670/eb2NIW/README.md

 ---

-## ✍️ How to Customize For Your Own Petition
+# ✍️ How to Customize for Your Own Petition

-You must hardcode your own petition's strengths inside the script.
-In `process_eb2niw_prongs_compare.py`, update the following dictionary:
+Before running the script, you need to **tell the program what your own EB2-NIW petition looks like**.

+You do this by **editing** the following part of `process_eb2niw_prongs_compare.py`:

+---

+## 📋 Where to Edit in the Script

+In the beginning of the script, you will find this block:

 ```python
 my_case = {